How To Store a Christmas Tree

 In a Christmas Tree Box or Bag

 The cardboard box your tree came in is not ideal for long-term storage.
 You’ll want something that keeps out moisture and pests.
-A designated Christmas tree box or canvas bag will do the trick.
+Use this Christmas tree tip and store your tree in a designated box or canvas bag will do the trick.
 If you plan to store your tree vertically, get an upright storage bag.
 By storing your tree in the right container, you’ll prevent funky smells, nesting rodents and other problems next holiday season.

 With Wrapped or Unwrapped Branches